godzilla-reject/Mage-Metal_Backup/General Rules/Character Mechanics Overview.md

 >> [!metadata|right] *Legendary Perk: Perfect Evasion*
 >> *When you become a Legend in this Proficiency, you gain the following benefits.*
 >>
 >> Increase the Toughness bonus from Infiltrator armor you wear by 1.
-Additionally, the first [[Dodge]] check you make each turn automatically succeeds.
+Additionally, the first [[Dodge]] check you make each turn automatically succeeds, and you make all **Dodge** checks with favor.
 >

 ^059684